 The Permanent Secretary Ministry of Trade, Industry, Regional Integration, and Employment, calls on the community of Bakoteh to take ownership and ensure the sustainability of the center.
 Lamin Dampha said: “What the YEP project did here, is a significant beginning, and scaling it up as the industry grows requires scaled-up commitment and partnership.
 Therefore, we call on the community of Bakoteh, KMC, the private sector, entrepreneurs, and individuals to take ownership and ensure this Centre becomes a successful pilot.

 The European Union Ambassador to The Gambia H.E Corrado Pampaloni described the inauguration as a milestone.
 “The inauguration of the Bakoteh Production and Innovation Centre marks another important milestone.
 The Centre serves as a hub for the Gambian fashion industry and craft production.
 It provides a platform for young people and community members to learn, co-create, design, and innovate. “

 The center will support income generation through sales and marketing activities.
 The center also seeks to produce and export high-quality garments.
-The center will further promote skills development initiatives to support job creation, the production of high-quality garments, service delivery, and value addition along the value chain.
+The center will further promote innovation, sector-wide collaboration, skills development initiatives to support job creation, the production of high-quality garments, service delivery, and value addition along the value chain.

 Enjoyed this post by Bubacarr?
 Share it with others.View count: 261